gehwissenlos/events/README.md

 example
 ======

-View an example on http://events.tsv-bodnegg.de/example
+View an example (with Chrome or Safari) on http://events.tsv-bodnegg.de/example

 How to for the svg file
 ======